 - Especially when steaming broccoli for 0-1 minutes, vegetables like these are really delicate and cook so fast

 What is the difference between steam and and pressure cook on an Instant Pot?

 Steam function is when you just cook your food with steam.
 Pressure cooking with a steamer basket though is the same cooking mechanism except for the addition of pressure to the mix.

 I choose to use pressure cook every time, just my preference. 😉

 This is what my batch looked like, a really good mix we all thought.
 With the time to prep them and cook for a very short time this should take less than 15 minutes start to finish.
 It’s a great low carb and keto side dish.

 - If you’d rather make air fryer vegetables that are mixed we share how to do that here as well.

-- We have made air fryer corn before and that is a great method as well.
+- We have made air fryer corn and air fryer mushrooms before and we love those as well.

 - you can seriously air fry everything to make it nice and crispy if you prefer it that way